concierge/Concierge/doc/Docker.md

 * [Telegram][tg]
 * [Testing][ts]

-### Run docker-kassy
+### Run docker-concierge
 #### Interactive Start
-The docker -it switch will start an interactive teletype session where you can see everything that is happening within the container as Kassy starts up.
+The docker -it switch will start an interactive teletype session where you can see everything that is happening within the container as Concierge starts up.

 ```sh
 docker run -it \